 | REGIONAL CENTERS The SENCER "community of transformation" includes 9 regional Centers of Innovation.
 For the one nearest you go to: http://sencer.net/community/ |

-| RECENT Meetings and Webinars: The 23rd SENCER Summer Institute was held on-line August 3-6, 2023 Over 25 presentations, 3 keynotes, a workshop on organizing for change, and much more: An overview of the program is Broadening Participation in Undergraduate Climate Education, Harvey Mudd College, September 14-15: This one-day conference convened climate experts, teacher-scholars from other disciplines, and community partners to discuss the future of climate education for undergraduates.
+THE LIBERAL ART OF SCIENCE: AN AGENDA FOR ACTION The essays presented here are from new project funded by NSF and lead by Gordon Uno (U. of Oklahoma) and James Collins (Arizona State U.) that revisits and renew the 1990 AAAS project on Liberal Education and the Sciences.
+The Liberal Art of Science: Agenda for Action Upcoming events | RECENT Meetings and Webinars: The 23rd SENCER Summer Institute was held on-line August 3-6, 2023 Over 25 presentations, 3 keynotes, a workshop on organizing for change, and much more: An overview of the program is Broadening Participation in Undergraduate Climate Education, Harvey Mudd College, September 14-15: This one-day conference convened climate experts, teacher-scholars from other disciplines, and community partners to discuss the future of climate education for undergraduates.
 The goal of the conference was to expand the number of faculty involved in climate education and for those already involved to deepen their understanding of and appreciation for the strengths that multiple perspectives bring to addressing the challenges of climate.
 SCIENCE EDUCATION, DEMOCRACY, AND CIVIC ENGAGEMENT: BUILDING THE COMMUNITY OF PRA October 2022 Workshop: Developing Your Teaching Portfolio This two-day workshop was facilitated by Monica Devanas and Chris Drue of Office of Teaching Evaluation and Assessment Research (OTEAR) at Rutgers University April 2023 Connecting With Your Community Through the Classroom: A SENCER Workshop.
 This workshop was facilitated by Mid-West SENCER Ambassadors, Heather Pelzel (UWisc.-Whitewater), Robert Seiser, (Roosevelt U.), Rachel Bergstrom (Beloit College), Drew Sieg (Truman State U.), Virginia McHugh Kurtz (Harper College) Subscribe to our Youtube Channel!NCSCE is recording content from our recent meetings and uploading videos to our NCSCE Youtube Channel.
 Check out these presentations: 2023 SENCER Summer InstituteWater Fellows Presentation: Water: The Wickedest Problem Opening Keynote by John Rudolph, University of Wisconsin: Rethinking Science Education for the Future 2022 SENCER Summer Institute Panel: Diversity, Equity, and Inclusion-What the Research Shows.

 Matt Fisher's SENCER, COVID-19, and the Next Decade of Undergraduate STEM Education.
 Katayoun Chamany's Hela Cells and Black Lives Matter--An Intersectional Analysis of Race, Gender, Class and Biology Of Interest: NCSCE Scholar Bhawani Venkataraman has a new book from the U. of California Press-- The Paradox of Water: The Science and Policy of Safe Drinking Water.
 Congratulations Bhawani!
 Learn More | E-NEWS